mikedilger/chorus/docs/BEHAVIOR.md

 Chorus serves all events which were authored by an authorized user.

+Filters which are broad are considered scrapers and are not serviced.
+Filters must meet one of the following criteria:

+- A non-empty `id` list is set
+- A non-empty `authors` list is set and a non-empty `kinds` list is set
+- A non-empty `authors` list is set and at least one tag is set.
+- A non-empty `kinds` list is set and at least one tag is set.

 If you wish to change these rules, change the source code at `nostr.rs:screen_outgoing_event()`

 ## Abuse, Banning, Throttling, and the like